Eremophila alpestris enthymia, E. a. praticola, E. a. leucolaema, E. a. hoyti, E. a. alpestris

 - Breeding Phenology:

-Fall: Flocking begins rather early in fall; 25 in a single flock were in Sarpy Co 13 Aug.
+Fall: Flocking begins rather early in fall; 70 were along one mile of road in Box Butte Co 5 Jul 2020 and 25 in a single flock were in Sarpy Co 13 Aug.
 Counts in Nov-Dec are indicative of migration in progress: 5275 around Lake McConaughy, Keith Co 28 Dec 1996, “several thousand” in Knox Co 12 Nov 2000, and 3250 in southern Nebraska 17 Nov 1996.
 Most CBC counts are likely taken during fall migration of this species (see Winter).

 Winter: CBC data indicate high densities statewide, possibly because during Dec numbers are high as winter visitors arrive en masse (see High Counts).
 Highest mid-winter (Jan-Feb) concentrations may be reached in stubble fields and around feedlots in the west.
 A cattle feedlot in Box Butte Co had 6000 Horned Larks 13 Jan 1974 (Williams 1974), and 8000 were near Sutherland Reservoir, Lincoln Co 17 Jan 1994.